-Sarnai was born in 1978 in Ulaanbaatar, Mongolia and lives there.
+Sarnai was born in Ulaanbaatar, Mongolia and lives there.

 Since young age she loved creating; drawing her family and beautiful girls, making dresses for them and painting with watercolor.
 Her first painting was made when she was only 10 months.
 Sarnai’s father, Do.
 Bold who is also an artist wanting to calm a crying baby gave her paper with paints when she was sitting in her stroller.
 In her teenage years, Sarnai enjoyed writing; her passion for Russian literature and poetry was so strong.

 Inspired by art, ballet and classical music of Tchaikovsky and Bizet she went to drawing classes in high school.